balisujohn/mltests/README.md

 docker build -t mltests-dev .
 ````

-Vim is included by default, feel free to add your own editor to the Dockerfile to suit your own preferences.
-In GUI mode, you can use visual editors!
+vscodium and vim are included by default, feel free to add your own editor to the Dockerfile to suit your own preferences.
+In GUI mode, you can use vscodium!
 Git is included by default, so you can use git directly with your own fork of the mltests project from inside the Docker container.

 ### Running dev Docker image with GUI(Recommended)

 ````
 xhost +SI:localuser:root
-docker run --rm \
-            -e DISPLAY=$DISPLAY \
+docker run  -e DISPLAY=$DISPLAY \
             -v /tmp/.X11-unix:/tmp/.X11-unix:rw \
             --ipc=host \
             --user 0:0 \